opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 * Subscription based index of suppliers
 * New requirements to implement by the client
 * Our requirements: Needed a deployment process, make it testable, fix the build chain
-* Option 1: Migrate to a new version of the current framework
+* Solution attempt 1: Migrate to a new version of the current framework

 ## Closing Keynote: The fabulous World of Emojis and other Unicode symbols (Nicolas Grekas)